KaimingTao/elementary/README.md

 # elementary

 Basic ideas about thinking entities.
+These ideas might be right might be wrong, but these what I have learnt for now.

 ## Basic of Basics